jonverg/354LiteratureReview/README.md

 Python is known for its simplicity and readability, making it an ideal language for rapid development and prototyping.
 Unlike C++, Python does not require explicit memory management or complex syntax, allowing developers to write code more quickly and with fewer errors.
 In the context of CUDA programming, Python provides high-level abstractions that simplify the use of GPU acceleration.
 Libraries like PyCUDA and CuPy wrap the CUDA API, allowing developers to perform GPU computations with Python code that looks and feels like familiar NumPy operations.

+## Conclusion

+The integration of CUDA with both low-level languages and high-level languages has significantly advanced machine learning and large language model development.
+CUDA's ability to provide low-level control over GPU resources through C++ enables optimized memory management, parallel execution, and direct manipulation of hardware, which are crucial for computationally intensive tasks in ML and scientific computing.
+At the same time, the accessibility and simplicity of Python, coupled with libraries like PyCUDA, CuPy, and Numba, have made it easier for developers and researchers to leverage GPU acceleration without needing in-depth knowledge of C/C++.

 ## Further Resources: Influential Researchers and Supplemental Sources

 ### Influential Researchers